-The AIS-EHT1 Micro End Hall Thruster is the first official thruster line in the AIS-ADAMANT Series, and represents the newest and most advanced propulsion development yet at Applied Ion Systems, specifically designed for low-cost smaller Cubesats.
+The AIS-EHT1 Micro End Hall Thruster is the first official thruster line in the AIS-ADAMANT Series, specifically designed for low-cost smaller Cubesats.
 The AIS-EHT1 leverages extreme scaling and modularity to provide the smallest form-factor and lowest cost Hall thruster technology on the market to date.
 With the unique propellant selection of Adamantane, a solid hydrocarbon diamandoid that exhibits direct sublimation at low temperatures, coupled with the AIS-SFDS Sublimation Fuel Delivery System, pressurized feed and complex valving are eliminated from the Hall thruster design.

 The ADAMANT Series aims to tackle scaling for conventional Hall thruster technology down to the smallest levels of nanosats by focusing on a highly unconventional fuel source to eliminate complex valving, metering, and pressurized tanks.
 Unlike Iodine, which is currently one of the top candidates for alternative fuels for EP, Adamantane does not exhibit serious material corrosion issues, and is not nearly as toxic to handle, while having a larger ionization cross-section (easier to ionize).

 - System Type: Micro End Hall Thruster

 - Fuel: Adamantane

 - Neutralizer Options: AIS-GDN1 Micro Glow Discharge Hollow Cathode

 - Mass (Full System, 3g capacity): 275 grams

 - Compatible Fuel Tanks: AIS-SFDS Series Sublimation Fuel Delivery System